Last Updated: February 17, 2022

 What are your mask guidelines?

-All patients, employees, and visitors must wear a mask or face covering at all times while on Summit Health premises, including sidewalks and parking lots.
+All patients, employees, and visitors must wear a mask or face covering at all times while inside Summit Health facilities.

 - masks with vent or exhalation valve, which allow unfiltered exhaled air to escape